dobrokot/clip_to_psd/README.md

 ## Features

 - Exports all basic layer properties (visibility, alpha lock, folder structure, all blending modes).
-- Supports exporting text as vector text layers, a feature not available in the original Clip Studio Paint.
+- Supports exporting text as editable vector text layers with common text features set (tranformation, color, type face, etc), a feature not available in the original Clip Studio Paint.
 - Supports some filter layer types: HSL, Levels, Brightness/Contrast, Curve.
 HSL settings are interpreted in different way by .psd and .clip, could require review of the export result.
 - With the command-line switch `--blank-psd-preview`, it's possible to avoid dependency on the Image PIL library and export a .clip file to a .psd file without any dependencies outside of Python's built-in libraries.